kshojib/baachal/readme.txt

 = Can I customize the chatbot appearance? =

 Yes!
-You can customize colors, position, size, animations, and more through the intuitive admin interface.
+You can customize colors, position, size, animations, and more through the intuitive admin interface with beautiful preset color palettes.

 = Is it mobile-friendly? =